 The notice of sale gives the date, time, and location of the foreclosure sale.
 It is typically:

-When a house is sold at a foreclosure sale for less than is owed on the mortgage loan, the difference between the debt and the foreclosure sale price is called the deficiency.
-In many states, the foreclosing party can get a personal judgment against the borrower for the deficiency.
-Learn more in our article on Deficiency Judgments.)
+When a house is sold at a foreclosure sale for less than is owed on the mortgage loan, the difference between the debt and the foreclosure sale price is called the "deficiency."
+In many states, the foreclosing party can get a personal judgment against the borrower for the deficiency and then take steps to collect it.

 Foreclosures are usually nonjudicial in the following states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, District of Columbia (sometimes), Georgia, Hawaii (judicial also common), Idaho, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico (sometimes), North Carolina, Oklahoma (unless the homeowner requests a judicial foreclosure), Oregon, Rhode Island, South Dakota (unless the homeowner requests a judicial foreclosure), Tennessee, Texas, Utah, Virginia, Washington, West Virginia, and Wyoming.

 Even if your state allows a nonjudicial foreclosure process, you should be aware that the foreclosure could be judicial.
 Banks sometimes choose to foreclose judicially if there are problems with the title to the home, a flaw in the mortgage or deed of trust, or to pursue a deficiency judgment.
 (In some states, the foreclosing party can't get a deficiency judgment unless it forecloses through the courts.)